telerik/winforms-docs/treeview/data-binding/data-binding-basics.md

 ## Binding and Displaying Hierarchical data

 The great value of RadTreeView is the ability to display hierarchical data.
-It supports binding to and displaying Database hierarchy and hierarchy of custom objects which have member collections of related objects (ORM generated classes for example).
+It supports binding to and displaying database hierarchy and hierarchy of custom objects which have member collections of related objects (ORM generated classes for example).

 The next example extends the previous examples to include a new "Category" parent level where each category contains multiple products.
 "Categories" has a single "Name" property and a list of products.

 ![treeview-data-binding-data-binding-basics 002](images/treeview-data-binding-data-binding-basics002.png)

-In order to display the hierarchy of business objects, we just need to set appropriate DisplayMember and ChildMember values.
-The DisplayMember value is built from the display members of the respective objects joined with the '\\' symbol ('\' for VB.NET).
+In order to display the hierarchy of business objects, we just need to set appropriate __DisplayMember__ and __ChildMember__ values.
+The __DisplayMember__ value is built from the display members of the respective objects joined with the '\\' symbol ('\' for VB.NET).
 The ChildMember is built from the names of the properties that represent the collections of sub objects.
-Just like in the case of the DisplayMember, the names of these properties are joined with the '\\' symbol ('\' for VB.NET).
-The first member of the ChildMember string should represent the parent level of hierarchy and you can set it to a value of your choice.
+Just like in the case of the __DisplayMember__, the names of these properties are joined with the '\\' symbol ('\' for VB.NET).
+The first member of the __ChildMember__ string should represent the parent level of hierarchy and you can set it to a value of your choice.
 For example, in our case we set this member to "Categories", but we could also set it to "MyCategories":

 {{source=..\SamplesCS\TreeView\DataBinding\BasicsHierarchyForm.cs region=hierarchy}}